schultzRr/kairos-react/README.md

 ## Running

-Run the development build script on cli
+1. Run the development build script on cli
 ```
 npm run build:dev
 ```
+2. Open `http://localhost:9001/` on a browser

 ## Deployment as single app